How to hire employees in Canada through an employer of record (EOR) [2024]

 Keep in mind many EOR companies are payroll aggregators, meaning they pay employees via third-party vendors.
 This makes for slower processing times and headaches when it comes to managing international employees under the same system.

-Rippling EOR, by contrast, simplifies global employment by using native payroll software to send funds and handle taxes, allowing you to pay Canadian employees alongside your local workforce—all within a single pay run.
+Rippling EOR, by contrast, simplifies global employment by using native payroll software to send funds and handle taxes, allowing you to pay Canadian employees alongside your local workforce.

 Below is a preview of how Rippling’s one-click global payroll system works: